 1. Heat about 2 tsp oil in a pan and lightly fry the red chillies.
 When they start to brown, remove and set aside to cool.

-2. Remove all strings and other stuff from the tamarind.
+2. Remove all strings and seeds from the tamarind.
 Separate into pieces.
 Add these to the same oil and fry by pressing down, making sure all the sides are roasted.
-Keep fire on sim and continue to roast for about 5 mins.
+Keep flame low and continue to roast for about 5 mins.
 It will be very soft at this stage.
 Drain and set aside to cool.
 You will find that the tamarind has gone crisp and brittle to touch.

 3. The other ingredients don’t need to be roasted.
 Starting with the dal, powder each ingredient separately and keep adding to a big bowl.
 The tamarind will powder nicely once its cool.